pdoehle/swc-notes/unix_shell.md

 - `echo` prints whatever it is given.

-- Whitespace is used to separate items in a list.
+- White space is used to separate items in a list.

-> Challenge: What happens when we try to use wildcards to copy multiple files?
+> Challenge: What happens when we try to use wild cards to copy multiple files?
 > `$ cp *.dat original-*.dat`
 > Why?
 How can we fix this with a loop?